Skip to main content

 Moving Forward: Your Next Steps

-• Map your current feedback processes
+1. Today: Map your current feedback processes and identify biggest gaps.

-• Choose one area for immediate improvement
+2. This Week: Choose one area for immediate improvement and design a pilot program.

 The most effective feedback loops aren't the most complex—they're the ones that get used consistently and drive real change.
-By focusing on practical implementation and steady improvement, you can build a feedback system that not only captures insights but transforms them into tangible results for your team.

 What are feedback loops, and why are they important for teams?